Acts 12: Peter freed from prison (verses 6–11)

 Antonio de Bellis, The Liberation of St. Peter.

 Verse 7

 Now behold, an angel of the Lord stood by him, and a light shone in the prison; and he struck Peter on the side and raised him up, saying, “Arise quickly!”
 And his chains fell off his hands.

 This verse is referred to in Charles Wesley's hymn And Can It Be.

 Peter's reception by the church (verses 12–17)

-Peter's reception by the church in this account has an element of humor that far from expecting their prayers to be answered, the believers are completely taken aback when Peter knocks at the door that the maid Rhoda (another minor character noted by Luke) runs back to the house instead of quickly open the door, so despite his supernatural escape, when prison doors was opened up for him, the house doors 'remain obstinately closed' for Peter.
+Peter's reception by the church in this account has an element of humor that far from expecting their prayers to be answered, the believers are completely taken aback when Peter knocks at the door that the maid Rhoda (another minor character noted by Luke) runs back to the house instead of quickly opening the door, so despite his supernatural escape, when prison doors were opened up for him, the house doors 'remain obstinately closed' for Peter.

 Verse 12

 Thinking about that, he came to the house of Mary, the mother of John who was called Mark, where many were gathered together and were praying.